abdullahahmadd/cyclistic-bike-share-case-study/README.md

 ---

-## 🧠 ASK — Define the Business Task
+## 🧠 ASK Phase — Define the Business Task

 **Key Question:**
 > How do annual members and casual riders use Cyclistic bikes differently?